 5.43.3.1 General

-The UE to UE traffic may be locally routed by UPF(s) deployed on satellite (i.e., through local switch) to the target UE without traversing back to the satellite gateway on the ground.
+Traffic between two UEs may be locally routed by UPF(s) deployed on satellite (i.e., through local switch) to the target UE without traversing back to the satellite gateway on the ground.

 Local switching via UPF(s) deployed on satellite in this clause only applies on GEO satellite backhaul case and considers only DNNs and slices for 5G VN.

-N19 tunnel may be established between two UPFs deployed on different satellites to locally switch UE to UE traffic.
+N19 tunnel may be established between two UPFs deployed on different satellites for traffic between two UEs as specified in clause 5.8.2.13.
+Also N6 may be used for carrying traffic between UPFs deployed on different satellites.

 Only a single SMF is supported for local switching and N19 forwarding, i.e. both UEs are served by the same SMF.

-NOTE: The latency optimisation that can be gained by inter-satellite N19 between UPFs on different GEO satellites depends on the distance between the satellites that can be substantial, depending on the number of deployed satellites.
+NOTE: The latency optimisation that can be gained by inter-satellite link between UPFs on different GEO satellites depends on the distance between the satellites that can be substantial, depending on the number of deployed satellites.

 Clause 5.43.3.2 describes the case of PSA UPF deployed on satellite, clause 5.43.3.3 describes the case of ULCL and local PSA deployed on satellite (PSA UPF is on the ground).
 Selection of PSA UPF or UL CL/BP/local PSA on satellite is described in clause 6.3.3.

+Combination of DNN/S-NSSAI is assigned by the operator for the 5G VN group where backhaul with UPF is deployed on board GEO satellite.
+URSP can be used to configure UEs to use this DNN and S-NSSAI as described in TS 23.503 [45].

 5.43.3.2 Local switch with PSA UPF deployed on satellite

-A combination of DNN/S-NSSAI is assigned by the operator to the services deployed on GEO satellite, the URSP configuration is described in TS 23.503 [45].

-If SMF selects the UPF deployed on satellite as PSA of UE's PDU Session, the SMF configures the UE's N4 session to forward/detect packet to/from the internal interface same as the configuration for the 5GVN group member's N4 Session in clause 5.8.2.13.1 (Support for unicast traffic forwarding of a 5G VN).
+If SMF selects the UPF deployed on satellite as PSA of UE's PDU Session, the SMF configures the UE's N4 session to forward/detect packet to/from the internal interface as specified for the configuration for the 5GVN group member's N4 Session in clause 5.8.2.13.1 (Support for unicast traffic forwarding of a 5G VN).

-Based on pre-configuration, the SMF may establishes the N19 tunnel between PSA UPFs and set corresponding group-level N4 session rules utilizing IP address(s) in UPF address pool to forward/detect packet to/from the N19 tunnel interface.
+Based on pre-configuration, the SMF may establish the N19 tunnel between PSA UPFs and set corresponding group-level N4 session rules utilizing IP address(s) in UPF address pool to forward/detect packet to/from the N19 tunnel interface as specified in clause 5.8.2.13.
+If N6 is used, SMF configures corresponding N4 rules for processing traffic to/from N6.

-Editor's note: The difference of the group-level N4 session rules utilizing IP address(s) in UPF address pool in this clause and the group-level N4 session rules in clause 5.8.2.13.1 is for further discussion.

 For establishing N19 tunnel between the UPFs onboard the satellite, the UPFs are controlled by the same SMF.

 - To process packets between UE and servers residing in DN, SMF configures rules to route traffic via N6 as described in clause 5.8.2.13.1.

-The group-level N4 session is per DNN and slice.
-The SMF can create, update or delete the group-level N4 Session, i.e., add or delete N4 rules, allocate or release the N19 tunnel resources based on operator deployment, e.g. based on GEO satellite's planed obsolescence or new GEO satellite setup.
+The group-level N4 session is per DNN and slice identified by the S-NSSAI.
+The SMF can create, update or delete the group-level N4 Session, i.e., add or delete N4 rules, allocate or release the N19 tunnel resources based on operator deployment, e.g. based on GEO satellite's planned obsolescence or new GEO satellite setup.

-5.43.3.3 Local switch with ULCL/BP and local PSA UPF deployed on satellite
+5.43.3.3 Local switching with ULCL/BP and local PSA UPF deployed on satellite